sonic-net/SONiC/doc/snmp/snmp_ciscobgp4mib.md

 2. Neighbor BGP state
 Currently snmp_ax_impl parses the data from Bgpd vtysh to get 'neighbor ip' and 'state'.

-Proposal is to add a new daemon called 'bgpmond' which will populate STATE_DB with the above infomration.
+Proposal is to add a new daemon called 'bgpmon' which will populate STATE_DB with the above infomration.
 Schema:
 ```
 NEIGH_STATE_TABLE {